nhn/tui.calendar/docs/en/apis/tzdate.md

 - Type: `setMilliseconds(ms: number): number`
 - Parameters
   - `ms` : milliseconds to specify
-- Returns the elapsed time (in milliseconds) from January 1, 1970 UTC to the date and time of the TZDate instance.
+- Returns: `number` - the elapsed time (in milliseconds) from January 1, 1970 UTC to the date and time of the changed TZDate instance.

 Specifies the number of milliseconds of the date and time of the TZDate instance as a given numeric value.
-Change an existing TZDate instance.
+Changes an existing TZDate instance.

 [⬆️ Back to the list](#instance-methods)